-- Press Windows key + X select device manager,
+- Press the Windows key + X select device manager,

-- Right click on these drivers individually and select remove the driver software, wait for the removal to be finished.
+- Right-click on these drivers individually and select Remove the driver software, and wait for the removal to be finished.

 - Once done close everything and reboot your computer,

-- Again open Device Manager, click Action -> Scan for hardware changes.
+- Again open Device Manager, and click Action -> Scan for hardware changes.

 The system should automatically detect and reinstall the drivers.

 There are chances, the Biometric feature is disabled on your computer that causing Windows Hello not working after update.
 In order to fix the problem open the Group Policy editor and enable the feature.
 Note: group policy editor is only available on Windows 10 pro and enterprise editions.